PRELVAS94/defender-docs/defender-endpoint/mde-linux-deployment-on-sap.md

 - SAP ASE – contact SAP
 - MaxDB – contact SAP

+Anything related to 3rd Party Applications used by SAP such as Avantra and Commvault also need to be excluded as per best pratice

+Usually these installations live by default under /opt, however check your systems to ensure that it's working

+- /opt/Avantra
+- /opt/Commvault

 Oracle ASM systems don't need exclusions as Microsoft Defender for Endpoint can't read ASM disks.

 Customers with Pacemaker clusters should also configure these exclusions: